Avalon (Marvel Comics): Merlyn, Roma, and the Starlight Citadel

-Years later, Mastermind conquered the island of the Starlight Citadel, destroying most of the Captain Britain Corps and disguising himself as Roma.
-Mastermind wanted the Amulet of Right and the Sword of Might, two mystical artifacts which had once empowered Brian Braddock, also known as Captain Britain and his enemy Joshua Stragg, the Reaver.
-Braddock found the artifacts before Mastermind and discovered that he was the rightful heir to them.
-Through the use of those artifacts, he was able to defeat Mastermind, and Roma named him the new ruler of Avalon, whilst remaining as his advisor.
-Brian recently left his throne after the events in House of M and returned to Earth.
+From the Starlight Citadel, Merlyn establishes the Captain Britain Corps, a group of superhuman heroes who patrol the omniverse.
+Merlyn becomes the Omniversal Guardian, assisted in his task by the Omniversal Majestor/Majestrix.
+Years later, Mastermind conquers the Starlight Citadel, destroying most of the Captain Britain Corps and disguising himself as Roma.
+Mastermind intends to claim the Amulet of Right and the Sword of Might, two mystical artifacts which empowered Brian Braddock.
+However, Braddock finds the artifacts before Mastermind and discovers that he is their rightful heir.
+Through the use of those artifacts, Braddock defeats Mastermind and is named the ruler of Avalon.
+Braddock leaves the throne after the events of "House of M" and returns to Earth.